webofmars/kubectl-custom-cols/README.md

 ## Customize kubectl-custom-cols

-You can add you own templates in `$HOME/.kube/kube-custom-cols/templates` folder.
+You can add you own templates in the `templates` folder.

 ## Contributing